privatenumber/lintroll/README.md

 ## Quick usage

 This package includes a streamlined `lint` CLI command.
-It's is a direct alternative to `eslint`, allowing you to lint your code with this config without the need for any configuration.
+It's a direct alternative to `eslint`, allowing you to lint your code with this config without any configuration or setup.

 #### Lint files in the current directory